 Lastly, who says you can’t enjoy springs during the summer?
 While Taiwan is famous for its ubiquitous hot springs, cold springs are also a thing in Taiwan!

 There are a few ones like the Su’ao Cold Spring in Yilan and the Sishierfeng Cold Spring in Miaoli.

 Fall (September – November)

-Flights and accommodation costs can skyrocket rather high during this season, and September is generally considered the most expensive time to visit.
-Budget travelers should veer away during this season!
+September is generally considered the most expensive time to visit.
+Budget travelers should look elsewhere during this month!

-There is also less rainfall when compared to summer and spring, so it is a more convenient time to visit.
+But it’s priced high for a reason: there’s also less rainfall when compared to summer and spring, so autumn is a more convenient time to visit.

-My selection of day trips from Taipei is perfect for this season, as the weather isn’t too hot to base yourself out of the capital and Taiwan’s lush countryside isn’t a far ride away.
-Plus, it’s finally not too hot to explore!
+This is a good time to do some day trips from Taipei, as the weather isn’t too hot to explore, and Taiwan’s lush countryside isn’t a far ride away.

-I asked a Taiwanese local what was the best place to go to during this season, and he recommended the Aowanda National Forest Recreation Area.
+I asked a Taiwanese local what was the best place to go to during the fall, and he recommended the Aowanda National Forest Recreation Area.